Richmond Park Golf Course: Other facilities

-The course also has a 16-bay driving range and a pro shop.
-A new grass-roof clubhouse opened for business in April 2013.
-Located near Chohole Gate at the south of the course, the facility, which was officially opened in August 2013, adds seven new greens, eight new tees, a new driving range, and new, accessible golf academy.
+The course also has a 20-bay driving range and a limited range pro shop selling some golf clothing, balls and tees etc but no clubs.
+You are also able to rent clubs and buggies.
+A new grass-roof clubhouse opened for business in April 2013, located near Chohole Gate at the south of the course.
 The new clubhouse has very low light and noise emission and the courses incorporate new ponds and other environmental features.

 Richmond Park Golf Club

 The Priory Golf Club was formed in 1924 by a group of enthusiastic players based at the newly opened "Prince's course".
 The club changed its name to the current Richmond Park Golf Club in 1953.
 The club continues to play regularly at the course.
+"The aim of the club is to bring all our members together in competitive golf and social functions in as pleasant and friendly an atmosphere as possible.
+Membership opportunities are always available to like-minded individuals".

 Putney Park Golf Club

 Putney Park Golf Club was formed in 1925 and continues to play regularly at the course.